 Grow chives as companion plants in your vegetable and rose gardens to encourage bees and healthy plant growth and to discourage pests and diseases.
 Chives planted close to carrots encourage bigger carrots.
-Chives planted among roses discourage black spot and aphids.
+Chives planted among roses deter black spot and aphids.
 To control downy and powdery mildew, make a chive tea by boiling freshly chopped chive leaves in water.
 Cool the tea and spray on flower and vegetable plants susceptible to mildew infestations.

-4. Flavor Foods with Chive Greens
+4. Flavor Foods With Chive Greens

 Use chive greens to flavor salads, egg dishes, baked potatoes, fish, soups, and more.